 Gentle adult hands cradling a child's hands shaping a clay heart, symbolizing nurturing and guidance

-5 Self Care Tips (and 1 Pro Secret) for Caregivers
+5 Self-Care Tips (and 1 Pro Secret) for Caregivers

 Practicing Mindfulness for Caregivers

-An important part of self care is managing the anxiety and stressors impacting your life.
+An important part of self-care is managing the anxiety and stressors impacting your life.
 Although stressors are often out of your control, you can control how you react to them.
-Staying aware of what’s happening and acknowledging how it makes you think and feel – while not letting it overwhelm you – is mindfulness at its core.
+Staying aware of what’s happening and acknowledging how it makes you think and feel—while not letting it overwhelm you—is mindfulness at its core.

 Here are Five Common Techniques to Practice Mindfulness:

 1. Mind your breathing.
 Taking slow, deep breaths can help clear your mind, allowing you to focus on the present moment.
 To calm your thoughts and center yourself, try breathing in through your nose and out through your mouth.
-The goal is to clear your mind.

 Pro Secret: Caregiver Connections